 Will Call windows for Payroll Services on both the historic campus (Tresidder location) and the Redwood City campus are closed until further notice.
 For employees who are not enrolled in direct deposit, U.S. mail will be the default delivery option.
 If alternate arrangements are necessary, employees should reach out to the Financial Support Center.

 On March 20, 2020, the Department of Homeland Security (DHS) announced interim Form I-9 procedures to defer the physical presence requirement as an accommodation to employers complying with state shelter-in-place requirements.
 Please visit the Interim I-9 page to learn more.

 General Payroll Processing

 Employees who are enrolled in direct deposit should see no change in service.
 For employees who are not enrolled in direct deposit and who typically receive their paycheck at their work department, paychecks will be mailed via U.S. Mail to the employee's current mailing address on file.
-Employees should enroll in Direct Deposit as a way to ensure timely receipt of their pay for upcoming paydays.
+Employees should enroll in Direct Deposit as a safe and secure way to ensure timely receipt of their pay for upcoming paydays.